 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Palantir Technologies Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – PLTR

-/EIN News/ -- NEW YORK, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Palantir Technologies Inc. (NYSE: PLTR) between November 9, 2021 and May 6, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Palantir Technologies Inc. PLTR between November 9, 2021 and May 6, 2022, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff, you must move the Court no later than November 14, 2022.

 SO WHAT: If you purchased Palantir securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.